 - are affordable to the NHS: the budget impact should not exceed £20 million, in any of the first three years.

 To minimise burden on the NHS at this time, it was agreed that for the first year of the policy only, technologies must have also been previously supported by the Innovation Technology Payment.

-The technologies that will be supported by the policy in 2021/22 are:
+The technologies supported by the policy in 2021/22 are:

 In 2021/22 all technologies covered by the MedTech Funding Mandate are CCG commissioned.

-Together with technology suppliers we will work with patients and our delivery partners, the Academic Health Science Networks (AHSNs) to support NHS organisations to implement these innovations, to understand local and regional issues and to share learning from NHS organisations who have already implemented the innovations.
-This will help identify barriers to their uptake, such as duplicative procurement processes.
+Together with technology suppliers we work with patients and our delivery partners, the Academic Health Science Networks (AHSNs) to support NHS organisations to implement the existing innovations, to understand local and regional issues and to share learning from NHS organisations who have already implemented the innovations.
+This helps to identify barriers to their uptake, such as duplicative procurement processes.

 Providers wishing to implement any of the supported technologies should contact their regional AHSN.
-Alternatively for more information contact the innovation team in the AAC via AAC.email@example.com, citing ‘MTFM’ in the subject line.
+Alternatively, for more information contact the innovation team (see contacts at the foot of the page).